Haoming02/All-in-One-Stable-Diffusion-Guide/README.md

 You can go to the **Extensions** tab, click `Available`, then click `Load from`.
 This will generate a list of popular extensions.
 You can then click **Install** to integrate them.
 Alternatively, use `Install from URL` and paste in the link to a GitHub repo to install extensions not on the list.
 Some of the topics below require extensions.

-**Note:** Every time you install a new extension, you need to restart the webui to load them properly.
+**Note:** Every time you install new extensions, you need to restart the webui to load them properly.
-I recommend to close the browser and the cmd window and start again, cause only restarting the UI sometimes may not work.
+I recommend to close the browser and the cmd window entirely and start again, since only restarting the UI may not work properly sometimes.

 ### X/Y/Z Plot
 [<--- link --->](XYZ/README.md)